Subcontracts, Consultants, Vendors, Collaborators

 The following documentation is required when the UMass proposal contains one of the following:

-The UMass PI must plan for the inclusion of a subcontract in his/her proposal in advance of the proposal deadline to OGCA to allow sufficient time to gather all required documents and for the PI to review and approve the scope and budget of the subcontractor.
+The UMass PI must plan for the inclusion of a subcontract (known in the Kuali system as an Organization) in his/her proposal in advance of the proposal deadline to OPAS to allow sufficient time to gather all required documents and for the PI to review and approve the scope and budget of the subcontractor.
 If proper documentation is not included, it puts the University in a position of committing another entity’s personnel and resources without their consent.

 - Budget justification